-- Management information collected manually by the Client Experience team at Social Security Scotland indicates that approximately 10 redeterminations were requested by 31 October 2019.
-This represents 1.9% of the total number of applications processed during this period [Table 8]. - By 31 October 2019, approximately 5 redetermination requests had been decided [Table 8]. - The median average5 response time for redeterminations that were closed up to 31 October 2019 was 16 working days [Table 8]. - No appeals were received between 16 September and 31 October 2019.
+Management information collected manually by the Client Experience team at Social Security Scotland indicates that 205 redeterminations were requested by 30 June 2020.
+This represents 3.6% of the total number of applications processed during this period [Table 8].

+- By 30 June 2020, 195 redetermination requests had been decided.
+Of these, 90 were allowed or partially allowed, while 90 were disallowed and 15 were withdrawn [Table 8]. - The median average7 response time for redeterminations that were closed up to 30 June 2020 was 13 working days [Table 8]. - In total of 10 appeals were received between 16 September and 30 June 2020.
+To prevent the disclosure of small cohorts, no management information on the outcome of appeals has been included in this publication [Table 8].

-5 The median average is the middle value of an ordered dataset, or the point at which half of the values are higher and half of the values are lower.
+7 The median average is the middle value of an ordered dataset, or the point at which half of the values are higher and half of the values are lower.